Digilent/Zybo-Z7-10-Pmod-VGA/README.md

 Zybo Z7-10 Pmod VGA Demo
 ==============

+**Note:** The demo contained in this repository has been moved and this repository is no longer being actively maintained.
+Check out the [Zybo Z7 Pmod VGA demo](https://digilent.com/reference/programmable-logic/zybo-z7/demos/pmod-vga) page on Digilent Reference for more information.

 Description
 --------------
 This project is a Vivado demo using the Zybo Z7-10's, Pmod Ports and the Pmod VGA written in VHDL.
 The Pmod VGA is controlled by the Zybo Z7-10 through Pmod ports JB and JC.
 When programmed onto the board, a bouncing box and many test pattern bars are displayed on a connected VGA monitor.
 The screen resolution is configurable through HDL code.